jport500/lms-light-docs/LESSONS.md

 3. **Separate kickoff prompts for major vs minor revisions.** The Phase 1 kickoff for v1.0 was detailed and rigorous because nothing existed.
 For v1.1, the kickoff should be lighter — existing patterns to follow, existing docs to reference, scope constrained to the four items.

 4. **Spec revision with every major feature.** v1.0 had five spec revisions (v0.1 through v0.5) because the design evolved during development.
 For v1.1, aim to settle the spec before Phase 1 starts.
 If the spec evolves mid-development, that's a signal that something was under-thought.

+## LESSONS: extend credential rule to cover script location

+Credential-touching scratch scripts must run from outside the web docroot, not just respect presence-and-length output handling.
+Output hygiene without location hygiene leaves a window where a script reading credentials is web-accessible.
+First flagged during P0-A verification of aiplacement_aiagent (2026-04-24): groq_probe.php was placed in local/welcomeemail/ to read configured Groq provider config;
+output was correct, location was not.
+No leak occurred.